lbpassos/Robot-Pigeon/logbook.md

 ﻿# Robot-Pigeon
 ## Logbook

+>**31-05-2017** - Communication between the two Contiki nodes Successful.
+Tests with unicast and broadcast both using the Rime stack.
+Work started on xbee.

 >**27-05-2017** - Serial Interrupt working.
 All serial interface finished with success.

 >**22-05-2017** - Robot (Pololu) movements finished with success.